Universal One-third Time Scaling in Learning Peaked Distributions: LLM Experiments

 If the target distribution to output is low-temperature or peaked, any well-trained LLMs should fall into the low-temperature regime and exhibit the $1/3$ time scaling in loss.
 We test this hypothesis on Pythia models \cite{biderman2023pythia} whose checkpoints on different training steps are published.
 For each model, we evaluated it at different steps on the FineWeb dataset \cite{penedo2024fineweb}, and fitted the test loss $L$ with

 where the dynamic time $\tau$ for different steps can be obtained via the learning rate scheduler, and $L_{\backslash \tau}$ is a constant containing loss related to model size and language entropy (\cref{app:llmanaly}).
-To demonstrate the quality of power-law fitting, we plot $L-L_{\backslash \tau}$ in \cref{fig:LLM}b.
-The curves of different models collapse, suggesting that $\tau$ is the fundamental variable and that values of $c_\tau$ and $\alpha_\tau$ are constants across model sizes.
+Fitting of the raw losses is in \cref{fig:LLM}b, where we can see that the later stage of training can agree well with \cref{eq:lossfit}.
+The early stage of training probably has a high temperature and exhibits different dynamics.
+To demonstrate the quality of the power-law fitting, we plot $L-L_{\backslash \tau}$ in \cref{fig:LLM}c.
+Surprisingly, the curves from different models collapse, suggesting that $\tau$ is the fundamental variable and that values of $c_\tau$ and $\alpha_\tau$ are constants across model sizes.
 Moreover, there is a clear power-law region, and the fitted exponents $\alpha_\tau$ are very close to $1/3$.
 All these findings are consistent with the hypothesis that LLMs are learning peaked distributions, falling into the low-temperature regime, and exhibit the $1/3$ time scaling.

 The Chinchilla scaling laws \cite{hoffmann2022chinchilla} assumed a power law with dataset size and had a fitted exponent of $0.28$.
 They used different maximum learning rates and learning rate schedulers when varying model sizes and dataset sizes, introducing a roughly proportional but essentially non-linear relationship between the dataset size and the dynamic time $\tau$.
 Therefore, they can obtain an exponent $0.28$ not far away from $1/3$ but also not as close as our fitting.
 We emphasize that, in our theory, the loss is a power law essentially with the dynamic time $\tau$, not the dataset size.